oOo0oOo/lean-lsp-mcp/README.md

 ## Tools

-Lean LSP MCP currently provides various tools to interact with the Lean theorem prover:
+Tools are currently the only way to interact with the MCP server.

-### Core interactions
+### File interactions (LSP)

+#### lean_file_contents

+Get the contents of a Lean file, optionally with line number annotations.

 #### lean_diagnostic_messages